 This stunning architectural masterpiece is known for its massive size and grandeur, with four towering minarets and a massive dome that rises above the main prayer hall.
 The interior of the mosque is equally impressive, with intricate tilework and ornate decorations adorning the walls and ceiling.
 Despite undergoing several renovations and restorations over the centuries, the Bibi-Khanym Mosque remains a popular tourist attraction and an important cultural and religious site for the people of Samarkand.

-While the first 3 monuments – Islam Karimov Memorial, Shah-i-Zinda, Hazrati Hyzer mosque can be covered on foot, you’ll have to take a taxi to Ulugbek Observatory.
+While the first 3 monuments – Islam Karimov Memorial, Shah-i-Zinda, and Hazrati Hyzer mosque can be covered on foot, you’ll have to take a taxi to Ulugbek Observatory.

 Islam Karimov Memorial